Physical Therapist Assistant

 Science Degree from Rhodes State College and is

-eligible to take the state licensure examination by
+eligible to take the national licensure examination by

 the Federation of State Boards of Physical Therapy.